cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to points on an elliptic curve.
 The constructions in this section rely on three basic functions:

--   The function hash\_to\_field, hashes arbitrary-length byte strings to a list of one or more elements of a finite field F; its implementation is defined in
+-   The function hash\_to\_field hashes arbitrary-length byte strings to a list of one or more elements of a finite field F; its implementation is defined in
     {{hashtofield}}.